Test in a live environment

 Works wherever you need it to.

 The Open Data Protocol (OData) simplifies building and consuming RESTful APIs in Microsoft .NET development.
 It offers a standardized approach to querying and manipulating data through familiar CRUD (Create, Read, Update, Delete) operations.
 This article explores how Open Data Protocol streamlines API development in .NET, providing examples and highlighting its key benefits.
-To explore more about OData, you can check the source code of the OData C# in GitHub.
+To explore more about OData, you can check the OData C# GitHub Repository for the source code.

 OData follows standard practices for building RESTful web APIs, using URLs and HTTP verbs like GET and POST to define operations.
 It represents data using an Entity Data Model (EDM) and JSON or AtomPub for message encoding.
 While OData simplifies API development compared to GraphQL, it may offer fewer advanced features.